United Nations Environment Programme (UNEP)

 2. Japan's Contribution

 Japan has assisted the work of UNEP through its contributions to the Environment Fund and International Environmental Technology Centre (IETC) among others.
-In addition to the annual voluntary contribution to the Environment Fund, Japan provided support for a UNEP project entitled "Support to the New Asian-African Strategic Partnership for Capacity-building and Asia-Africa Cooperation in the Field of Environmental Law" in the amount of 2.2 million US dollars in 2007.
+In addition to the annual voluntary contribution to the Environment Fund, Japan provided support for a UNEP project which aims to reduce marine plastic litter in South East Asia and India in the amount of 1.1 million US dollars in 2019.

 Japan has been a member of the UNEP Governing Council since its inception.
 The Governing Council reports to the UN General Assembly through the United Nations Economic and Social Council (ECOSOC) and its members are elected by the General Assembly for four-year terms.